chaoss/wg-metrics-models/README.md

 ### How to Join Us?

-A section guiding the user on how to join the working group.

 - Link to the [Agenda/Meeting-Minutes](https://unomail-my.sharepoint.com/:w:/g/personal/mgermonprez_unomaha_edu/ETqNdkeZMZFJudarPZIbtsoB7YU3Oq4EAVOpoDycUge1-A?e=6IZyf0) document
 - Link to the [Participate](https://chaoss.community/participate/) page on the website